VitroTech/docs/research/report-from-work-done-on-signature-verification-issue.md

 ### Conclusion

-As there was no additional possible solutions in sight, and due to limited time designated for this task, there was no further attempts made.
+As there was no additional possible solutions in sight there was no further attempts made.
 Documentation is scarce on this matter, so it's hard to find an description on how to attach the keys to the payload.